MaxCanntSwim/14-obsidian-git/ADS/Data Structures.md

 | at tail                      | O(1)      | O(n)    | O(n)    | O(1)    |
 | Clone/copy                   | O(n)      | O(n)    | O(n)    | O(n)    |

+Array: fixed capacity, wastes space if overdimensioned, costs time if underdimensioned (expansion).
+List: grows efficiently.

+### Abstract Data Structure (ADT)

+Abstraction of a data structure, cannot be instantiated.
+It specifies:
+- Signatures of operations on the data structure;
+- May also contain constants, default or static methods, ...